kinde-oss/kinde-dotnet-sdk/docs/OrganizationsApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new OrganizationsApi(httpClient, config, httpClientHandler);
-            var orgCode = "orgCode_example";  // string | The identifier for the organization.
+            var orgCode = org_1ccfb819462;  // string | The identifier for the organization.
             var updateOrganizationRequest = new UpdateOrganizationRequest?(); // UpdateOrganizationRequest? | Organization details. (optional)

             try